Romania’s Danube Delta & the Carpathians – a Wildlife Paradise

 Day 1 – Flight to Bucharest

-Morning flight from London to Bucharest, arriving mid-afternoon.
+Morning flight from London to Bucharest, arriving late afternoon.
 Short city tour to main points of interest including Ceauşescu’s Palace and Revolution Square.
 Evening meal included at a local restaurant.

 Day 2 – From Bucharest to the Danube Delta